Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: Stefan Schweihofer from Pixabay

-Warm colors are often happy colors!
+Warm colors are often happy and joyful colors!

 As an example, think about yellow, it is often associated with sunshine, happiness warmth, and positivity.